zhifeng1703/cpp-released-code/readme.md

 ```bash
 MKLROOT ?= /opt/intel/oneapi/mkl/latest
 ```
 which uses the default installation path.
-Users may edit this line if MKL is installed elsewhere, but this is not necessary when setvars.sh has been sourced correctly.
+Users may edit this line if MKL is installed elsewhere, but this is not necessary when `setvars.sh` has been sourced correctly.

 ---

 ### 2.1 Reproducing Paper Experiments

-For reproducing paper experiments, compile the test codes /test/*_test.cpp with the line:
+For reproducing paper experiments, compile the test codes `/test/*_test.cpp` with the line:
 ```bash
 make tests
 ```
-which produces two executables: elapsed_test and error_test.
+which produces two executables: `elapsed_test` and `error_test`.
 For Figure 3(a), 4-7, 8(a) in the paper: run
 ```bash
 ./elapsed_test -task forward
 ```